CobraScripts/.github/profile/README.md

 We appreciate your interest in our work and look forward to connecting with you.
 Thanks for being a part of the Cobra Scripts community!

-**Note**: This README is just a template and may not fully represent the actual practices and policies of your organization.